superbunytime/media-requests/readme.md

 Backend

-Will need to get the title data from Youtube's API and pipe it from backend to frontend Connect to twitch
+Will need to get the title data, thumbnail from Youtube's API and pipe it from backend to frontend Connect to twitch

 Add all relevant commands: !sr, !song, !wrongsong, !queue, !skip, !bansong, !unbansong